-A long term partner is someone who are responsible and who are good in all aspects of their lives.
+A long term partner is someone who is responsible and who is good in all aspects of their lives.

-It means they are real, honest (trustworthy), accountable, caring and supportive.
-They bring value as a human-being into a relationship by enhancing the partners’ life.
-In times of crisis they step up.
-The are the go-to-person when something is broken or stuck.
+It means they are authentic, honest (trustworthy), accountable, caring and supportive.
+They bring value as a human being into a relationship by enhancing the partners’ life.
+In times of crisis, they step up.
+They are the go-to-person when something is broken or stuck.
 They are always the same – they don’t shock or hurt you through their actions.
 Note that it takes time to get to know a person’s qualities this well.

-Each of us have our own ideas of what qualities our ideal partner should possess.
+Each of us has our ideas of what qualities our ideal partner should possess.
 It is a good idea to have a little black book where you list yours.
-Also make a list of dealbreakers – things you are not prepared to accept.
+Also, make a list of dealbreakers – things you are not prepared to accept.
 It can be cheating, lying, anger explosions, any form of abuse, sarcasm, etc.

-Choosing to be single isn’t selfish, it’s just smarter to be alone than with the WRONG person.
+Choosing to be single isn’t selfish, it’s just smarter to be on your own than with the WRONG person.